W00D00/home-assistant-elero/README.md

 # Known issues:

-- ...
+Please see the Issues section: https://github.com/W00D00/home-assistant-elero/issues

 ---

-**If you have any question or you faced with trouble, do not hesitate to contact me, all comments, insight, criticism is welcomed!**
+**If you have any question or you have faced with trouble, do not hesitate to contact me, all comments, insight, criticism is welcomed!**

 ---